 Food and Beverage to South Korea

 Eligible businesses can apply for free support to export packaged food, non-alcoholic beverages, health food, dried fruit, nuts, dairy, and wine to South Korea.
-Applications open on 27 October 2021.
+Applications have closed.

 March 2022 to July 2022